Parish & Lay Opportunities

 Above excerpts are taken from “Christian Unity – How You Can Make a Difference”, Thomas Ryan, CSP, Paulist Press, 2015 – Used with permission

-If you are interested in becoming a PEIR, please click here to learn more about the required Certification Course offered by the Archdiocesan Ecumenical & Interreligious Officer entitled “Ecumenical and Interreligious Relations: A Catholic Ministry” in collaboration with Mount Saint Mary’s University.
+If you are interested in becoming a PEIR, please click here to learn more about the required Certification Course offered by the Archdiocesan Ecumenical & Interreligious Officer entitled “Ecumenical and Interreligious Relations: A Catholic Ministry”.

 For more information about becoming and/or serving as a PEIR, please contact